 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and priorities the risks to the achievement of academy trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The finance function was transferred from Sunderland University to the trust during the course of the year.
-The systems and procedures were not considered fit for purpose and were therefore not transferred, hence were not operated during the year.
-The system notes for the new system were written during the year to reflect actual practice and these were implemented in October 2017.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of academy trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The systems and procedures to support the finance function have been further developed following on from the transfer from Sunderland University and are now fit for purpose.
+The system notes for the new finance system continue to develop as the programme is upgraded.